Ryme-ab/Tifli/README.md

 A smart assistant to help parents monitor and take care of their children.

-🌟 Overview
+Overview

 Tifli is a mobile application designed to support parents in managing and monitoring their children’s daily needs.
 The app provides tools for tracking health, growth, nutrition, sleep, activities, appointments, and more—all in one place.

-The backend of the project is powered by Supabase, offering secure authentication, storage, and a relational database.
+The backend is powered by Supabase, providing secure authentication, storage, and a relational database.

-🚀 Features
+Features
-👶 Child Management
+Child Management

 Add and manage multiple children

 View child profile, age, birth date, and health information

-🩺 Health & Medical
+Health & Medical

-Keep medical records
+Store medical records

-Vaccination tracking with next-due dates
+Track vaccinations with next-due reminders

 Record doctor visits and diagnoses

-📏 Growth Tracking
+Growth Tracking

-Track height, weight, and head circumference over time
+Track height, weight, and head circumference

-Visualize growth evolution
+Visualize growth progress

-🍽 Nutrition & Meals
+Nutrition & Meals

 Log meals (milk, snacks, breakfast, etc.)

 Store nutritional notes and calorie estimates

-😴 Sleep Tracking
+Sleep Tracking

 Log sleep sessions

-Analyze sleep quality
+Monitor sleep quality

-🧸 Daily Activities
+Daily Activities

-Register activities like playtime, bath, diapers, etc.
+Register daily activities such as playtime, bath, and diaper changes

-View history of daily routines
+View history of routines

-🗓 Appointments
+Appointments

 Schedule pediatric appointments

-Mark appointments as done or canceled
+Mark appointments as completed or canceled

-🖼 Media Uploads
+Media Uploads

 Upload photos, videos, or documents for each child

-Store medical files and memories
+Store medical files or memories

-🔔 Notifications
+Notifications

 Alerts for vaccinations

-Reminders for appointments
+Appointment reminders

-🏗️ Tech Stack
+Tech Stack
 Frontend

 Flutter / Dart